BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

   <img style="width: 75%;" src="https://bradleyculley.github.io/images/Brad_in_treehouse.jpg" />
 </div>
 <div align="center">
-Me in my treehouse as a kid
+Me in a treehouse as a kid
 </div>
 <br>

 <hr/>

 <p>
 First published in 1959².
-A Newbery Honor book with over 4 million copies sold.⁹ I read it when I was around 8 years old.
-It's a literary masterpiece.
+A Newbery Honor book with over 4 million copies sold.⁹ I read My Side of the Mountain when I was around 8 years old.
 </p>

 <hr/>